Mid-Back Exercises: Key Takeaways

 5. Start by pulling the dumbbell towards your right hip.
 Do this, but focus on pulling your elbow behind you to emphasize your right lat muscle.

-7. Repeat for an equal amount of reps with both arms.
+7. Repeat for an equal number of reps with both arms.

 The inverted row is a bodyweight exercise that targets the mid-back.
 It can be easily modified to increase or decrease difficulty.